It's Just Life

 London Fog on Teapot Tuesday

-The weather here has been cold, wet and dreary.
+The weather here has been a little bit chilly in the mornings..
 It is perfect weather for drinking hot beverages and I am happy to say that I have perfected the perfect hot tea drink.
 The London Fog.
 Earl Grey tea with a nice frothy, whipped, creamy topping.
 It is the perfect blend and oh so soothing.

 The ingredients are few so just about anyone can make it.